alextsfox/academic-kickstart/content/post/rTREES/index.md

 base                     /Users/alex/opt/anaconda3
 rTREES_env            *  /Users/alex/opt/anaconda3/envs/rTREES_env
 ```

-Then anaconda would create a directory called `/Users/alex/opt/anaconda3/envs/rTREES_env`, and any programs installed from that environment would go into the directory `/Users/alex/opt/anaconda3/envs/rTREES_env/bin`.
-When we enter that new environment, anaconda will change the PATH variable to direct everything first to that environment, instead of to the base environment:
+And when we check the PATH variable now, we can see that it's been changed by anaconda to search the new environment:

 ```bash
 (rTREES_env) alex@Alexs-MacBook-Pro ~ % echo $PATH
 /Users/alex/opt/anaconda3/envs/rTREES_env/bin:/Users/alex/opt/anaconda3/condabin:/opt/local/bin:/opt/local/sbin:/usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin:/Library/TeX/texbin:/usr/local/go/bin:/opt/X11/bin:/Library/Apple/usr/bin:/Library/Frameworks/Mono.framework/Versions/Current/Commands:/Users/alex/Code Projects/eddypro-engine-master/bin/mac
 ```

-If a version of R is installed in the `/Users/alex/opt/anaconda3/envs/rTREES_env/bin` directory, then that version is what will run when we ask the terminal to open rTREES.
+This is why it's so important to have anaconda installed correctly.
+If your anaconda install is broken, it might modify you PATH in an unpredictable way: things won't install the proper locations, programs will launch from the wrong directories, and your whole workflow will fall apart.

+However, the PATH variable doesn't control everything.
-If we wanted to open the version outside of anaconda, the version in `/usr/local/bin`, then we would have to do that directly, by running the command `/usr/local/bin/R`.
-This circumvents the PATH variable and directly opens the version of R in that directory.
+If we wanted to open the first version of R (`/usr/local/bin/R)`, we could still do that directly, by running the command `/usr/local/bin/R` instead of just `R`.